semaphoreci/docs/docs/ci-cd-environment/environment-variables.md

 #### SEMAPHORE\_GIT\_DIR

-The value of the `SEMAPHORE_GIT_DIR` environment variable is the name of the directory that contains the files of the GitHub repository of the current Semaphore 2.0 project.
+The value of the `SEMAPHORE_GIT_DIR` environment variable is the name of the directory that contains the files of the GitHub repository linked to the current Semaphore 2.0 project.

 Example value: `foo`